 Regularly Reviewing Your Will

-Many of us prepare Wills and then forget about them but it is important to review and update your Will to take into account changes in your personal and/or financial circumstances.
-An out of date Will may cause just as many problems as not having a Will at all.
+Many of us prepare Wills and then forget about them but it is important to review and update your Will to take into account changes in your personal and/or financial circumstances; such as having children, separation or divorce, coming into an inheritance, or purchasing property.
+An out-of-date Will may cause just as many problems as not having a Will at all.
 Did you know, for example, that marriage makes your Will null and void (unless it was made in contemplation of your forthcoming marriage) and divorce will render certain provisions ineffective.

 All our Wills are bespoke legal documents tailored to meet your individual requirements

 Meet us in the comfort of your own home, or online using a smartphone, tablet/IPad, laptop or PC